Health Risks in the Wilderness

 Fleas and ticks are tiny insects that can bite or burrow part way into your skin and draw blood out before dropping off.
 They can carry and spread some diseases.
 Speak with your health care provider if you have a flea or tick bite.

 Check your whole body for ticks, including folds of skin.
 If you find a tick attached to your skin, the best way to remove it is by grasping it with a pair of tweezers.
 Pull it gently, straight up and out.
 If its mouth parts are imbedded deeply, a health care provider may have to remove the tick.
 Wash the bite wound thoroughly with disinfected water and soap.
 Do not touch the tick with your hands.
-You may wish to save the tick in a small plastic or glass container to submit it for testing through your health care provider.
+You may save the tick in a small plastic or glass container to submit it for testing through your health care provider.
 Put a cotton ball dampened with water in the container to keep it alive.
+You can also submit a photo of the tick to www.etick.ca to have it identified.
 If you develop a fever or the area around the bite gets infected, the tick will help later with deciding how to treat you.
 See a health care provider if any illness occurs a few weeks after a tick bite.

 Other insect bites may also cause concerns.
 Some people may have severe allergic reactions to bee and wasp stings.
-If you have an allergy to bee or wasp stings you should carry appropriate medication as prescribed by your health care provider.
+If you have an allergy to bee or wasp stings, you should carry medication as prescribed by your health care provider.

 Mosquitoes may carry West Nile Virus or viruses that cause other diseases.
 To protect against insect bites, including ticks, use insect repellent containing DEET or Icardin on all uncovered skin and clothing.
-To protect against mosquito, insect and tick bites, wear loose fitting, light coloured, long-sleeved shirts and pants especially at dawn or dusk when mosquitoes are most active.
+Wear loose fitting, light coloured, long-sleeved shirts and pants especially at dawn or dusk when mosquitoes are most active.

 If you have any concerns about an insect bite, contact your health care provider or call 8-1-1 to speak to a registered nurse.